t-dedah/project-reports-action/docs/README.md

 ## Minimal Configuration File for Project

 If you follow all the defaults, then a configuration file can be minimal.
+The [sample-reports repository](https://github.com/bryanmacfarlane/sample-reports) is an example of this.

 **Type labels:** `epic`, `feature`, `task`, `bug`
 **Status labels:** `green`, `yellow`, `red`